Full stack web developerContact me

 |VueJS with Keen UI|

-Denmark.
+years old and from Denmark.
 I speak native Danish, fluently English

 and have an under-standing for Spanish.

 Besides my passion for travel-ling and experience the world, I'm also a fulltime educated and self-taught web developer with a degree in Computer Science AP.

 I have many years experience maintaining existing websites for clients and their databases as well as the server.
 I believe it's as an important part of a product as the product itself, as an unmaintained product rapidly feels abandoned.
 When doing maintenance it's necessary that the clients and users won't experience any or only a minor downtime.